 Established in 1895, Hluhluwe-Imfolozi Game Reserve is the oldest game park in Africa and is the only under formal conservation in KwaZulu Natal where the Big 5 occur.

 Set in the heart of Zululand, the game reserve offers visitors activities - from self guided walks, auto-trails, game drives as well as picnic sites.
 Viewing hides overlook pans and waterholes enabling visitors to see animals at close range.
-Wildlife
+Accommodation

 Accommodation, managed by KwaZulu Natal Wildlife, within the Game Reserve is in the form of the Hilltop Camp

-and the Mpila Camp
+, the Mpila Camp

 A variety of accommodation options exist in close vicinity to the game reserve with the town of Hluhluwe